TotoRoomi/dataGen/README.md

 Version 0.0
 # QuickPop

 A DSL to populate a PSQL database with random dummy data.
-Uses QuickCheck, hence the pun.
+Uses QuickCheck, hence the name quickcheck+populate=quickpop.

 ## Dependencies